mspnp/cloud-design-patterns/docs/federated-identity.md

 ## Solution

 Implement an authentication mechanism that can use federated identity.
 Separate user authentication from the application code, and delegate authentication to a trusted identity provider.
-This can simplify development and allow users to authenticate using a wider range of identity providers (IdP) <<RBC: Do we REALLY need to define plural and singular of acronyms?
-How stupid do we think people are!?!?!>> while minimizing the administrative overhead.
+This can simplify development and allow users to authenticate using a wider range of identity providers (IdP) while minimizing the administrative overhead.
 It also allows you to clearly decouple authentication from authorization.

 The trusted identity providers include corporate directories, on-premises federation services, other security token services (STS) provided by business partners, or social identity providers that can authenticate users who have, for example, a Microsoft, Google, Yahoo!, or Facebook account.